textpattern/textpattern.github.io/administration/articles-panel.md

 **Category 2:** if the article was assigned a second category, it will reflect that here.

 **Comments:** this will show if the article has comments turned on or off, and how many comments have been made to this article.
-Hidden if the commenting features are turned off globally in the @@Preferences administration panel@@.
+Hidden if the commenting features are turned off globally in the [Preferences administration panel](http://docs.textpattern.io/administration/preferences-panel).

 ### Perform changes on selected articles